 The Barbour Collection

-"The Barbour Collection" is a listing by town of CT Vital Records from the mid-1600s through 1850.
-Lucius B. Barbour, the CT Examiner of Public Records from 1911 to 1934, directed the collection of these vital records (including births, baptisms, marriages, and deaths).
+of CT Vital Records is a listing by town of records from the mid-1600s through 1850.
+Lucius B. Barbour, the CT Examiner of Public Records, from 1911 to 1934, directed the collection of these vital records, which include births, baptisms, marriages, and deaths.

 The G&LH Room has a very large collection of CT history books, as well as books on other states.
 Genealogy books and cemetery records are also included in this collection, as are biographical sketches of prominent CT individuals and families.

 Facts Sheets - "Genealogy at a Glance" Series